Authentic Experience of Sapa

 If you want to stay in a real homestay with ethnic minorities, these are the best places to go:

-Sapa (the most popular place); especially in villages like Lao Chai, Ta Van, and Sin Chai.
+Sapa (the most popular place); especially in villages like Lao Chai, Ta Van, and Sin Chai, Tavan, Taphin, Supan and Ban Ho villages.

 Sapa 1 Day